zerah-doan/cv-md/README.md

 > [!NOTE]
 > If you run change the latex template, you may find errors where packages are not already included in the [`docker://pandoc/extra`](https://hub.docker.com/r/pandoc/extra) build.

+## GitHub Pages

+To enhable a hosted GitHub Pages version:

+1. Go to your repo Settings > Pages.
+2. Under `Source`, select `Deploy from a branch`
+3. Under branch, select `master` and `/(root)`.
+Save
+4. Your CV should be accessible at: <https://your-github-username.github.io/md-cv/outputs/cv.html>

 ## Requirements